joshed-io/estelle-and-josh/site/content/gramat-guide/_index.md

 +++
 title = "Wedding Trip Guide — #EstelleAndJosh — Gramat 2018"
-description = "Everything you need to know about the trip and ceremony in Rocamadour" outputs = ["Reveal"]
+description = "Everything you need to know about the trip and ceremony in Gramat" outputs = ["Reveal"]

 [reveal_hugo]